pluralonline/plural-reactjs-sdk/README.md

 # PineLabs React JS SDK

-This SDK offers simple to use api for integrating PineLabs api in your react js applications.
-It provide several easy methods for creating, fetching orders and calculate EMIs and verify hash.
+This SDK offers a simple-to-use API for integrating Pine Labs API in your React JS applications.
+It provides several easy methods for creating, fetching orders, calculating EMIs, and verifying hash.

+A step-by-step React JS Integration guide is also available here: https://youtu.be/Xtj5_UC4LPM?si=Gs-IG7zPLvQVf0Qc

 ## Installation